 Were you recently injured in a Fort Lauderdale slip and fall accident?
 Did your accident happen while you were on another person’s property?
 If so, you may be entitled to an award of monetary damages.

-Contact the Fort Lauderdale slip and fall accident attorneys at Lavent Law to learn about the benefits of filing a personal injury lawsuit.
+Contact the Fort Lauderdale slip and fall accident attorneys at Lavent Law, P.A. to learn about the benefits of filing a personal injury lawsuit.
 The money you recover can be instrumental in paying for costly medical bills and compensating you for the emotional trauma of your accident.
 Call us today to schedule a free consultation.

 Who Do Slip and Fall Accidents Affect?